con2/kompassi/FREEIPA.md

 ## Setting up your environment for FreeIPA integration development

-This is a short HOWTO for setting up your development environment on a Linux machine that is not integrated into the `TRACON.FI` Kerberos realm.
+If you need to do development on the FreeIPA integration, follow this short HOWTO for setting up your development environment on a Linux machine that is not integrated into the `TRACON.FI` Kerberos realm.

 ### Install Kerberos libraries and utilities